shipperhq/shipperhq.github.io/dev-shipperhq/docs/rate/quickstart.md

 For these platforms, the Authentication Code is automatically generated and exchanged between the eCommerce platform and ShipperHQ.

-Please [contact support](https://dev.shipperhq.com/contact) and make sure to specify the URL of the Website for which you would like to get the Authentication Code.
+Please [contact support](/contact) and make sure to specify the URL of the Website for which you would like to get the Authentication Code.

 #### For existing (in production or in development) ShipperHQ Websites

-Please [contact support](https://dev.shipperhq.com/contact) and make sure to specify the URL of the Website for which you would like to get the Authentication Code.
+Please [contact support](/contact) and make sure to specify the URL of the Website for which you would like to get the Authentication Code.

 ### Generating your JWT Authentication Token

-Once you have your ShipperHQ API Key and Authentication Code, you can generate the JWT token used to access the ShipperHQ Rate API.
+Once you have your ShipperHQ API Key and Authentication Code, you can generate the JWT token used to access the ShipperHQ Rates API.
 These tokens expire after 30 days.

 The ShipperHQ GraphQL Playground can be used to create an Authentication Token for testing.
 You will need to use this same query in your integration to create secret tokens when required.